ssa-academy/senior-laravel-developer-assessment/README.md

 1. Start a project in Laravel 7 or higher
 1. Implement the default login feature using the [laravel/ui](https://packagist.org/packages/laravel/ui) package.
 1. Add a page to list all users (users.index) in a table.
+1. Add a page to display a single user (users.show).
 1. Add a page to display the form to create a new user (users.create).
 1. Add a page to edit a user (users.edit / users.update).
 1. Add a button to delete a user (users.destroy).